wuhx/shelldroid/README.md

 ### How to build

-install android sdk(default is 24.4.1),  or change the build.sbt to match you sdk version.
+install Android SDK(default version is 24.4.1),  or change the build.sbt to match your SDK version.
+Then run:

-`sbt dev`
+`sbt apk`

 a prebuilt version can be download [here](target/android/output/shelldroid-debug.apk?raw=true)